MaurinElectroTextile/KnitHack_KH940/README.md

 This patch will analyse a WAV sound file with an FFT algorithm to identify all of it's frequencies.
 If the volume of a specific frequency is above a certain threshold the corresponding stitch is triggered.

+Before to load your sample into the Pure Data patch it is necessary to normalize the volume.
+I use Audacity for that adjustment : http://audacity.sourceforge.net/

 Sound track format
  - track : mono
  - format : WAV